ChristopherDemitry/WiFi-Cam-Finder/README.md

+WiFi Cam Finder
-This project is designed to discover surrounding cameras through Bluetooth and Wi-Fi networks.
-It aims to identify camera devices available in the vicinity and attempts to analyze potential vulnerabilities to access them.
-The tool is intended to demonstrate the importance of securing IoT (Internet of Things) devices like cameras and raise awareness about their vulnerabilities.
+WiFi Cam Finder is a tool designed to discover cameras within the surrounding area via Bluetooth and Wi-Fi networks.
+This project aims to detect devices such as IP cameras and other IoT (Internet of Things) cameras, identify potential vulnerabilities, and demonstrate the importance of securing such devices.

-Disclaimer: This project should be used responsibly and for educational or ethical purposes only.
-Unauthorized access to devices without consent is illegal and unethical.
-The purpose of this tool is to help improve security measures for IoT devices.
+Disclaimer: This tool should only be used for educational purposes or in environments where you have explicit permission.
+Unauthorized access to devices or networks is illegal and unethical.

 Features
-Bluetooth Camera Detection: Scans for nearby Bluetooth-enabled cameras.

-Wi-Fi Camera Detection: Detects cameras connected to local Wi-Fi networks.
+Wi-Fi Camera Detection: Scans for cameras connected to local Wi-Fi networks.

+Bluetooth Camera Detection: Detects Bluetooth-enabled cameras nearby.

-Password Cracking Simulation: Attempts to test the strength of security on discovered devices (for educational purposes only).
+Password Strength Simulation: Attempts to assess the security of devices (for educational purposes only).

-Security Awareness: Raises awareness about potential vulnerabilities in commonly used IoT cameras.
+Security Awareness: Raises awareness of common security vulnerabilities in IoT devices.